Kubermatic branding element

 • Static: The static way of provisioning a storage volume is when PVs are created before PVCs by an Administrator and exist in the Kubernetes API, waiting to be claimed by a user’s storage request, using PVC.

 • Dynamic: The dynamic way of storage provisioning involves creating PVs automatically, using StorageClass instead of manual provisioning of PersistentVolumes.
 Kubernetes will dynamically provision a volume specifically for this storage request, with the help of a StorageClass.
-(More about StorageClass and how it is used to provision PVs dynamically in the next part of this series).
+(More about StorageClass and how it is used to provision Kubernetes PVs dynamically in the next part of this series).

-• Binding: When an Administrator has provisioned PVs and users make a specific amount of storage requests (PVCs), a control loop in the master finds a matching PV and binds them together.
+• Binding: When an Administrator has provisioned Kubernetes PVs and users make a specific amount of storage requests (PVCs), a control loop in the master finds a matching PV and binds them together.
 If a matching volume does not exist, the claim will remain unbound until a volume match is created.

 • Using: Pods use claims as volumes.
 The Kubernetes API checks the claim to find a bound PV and mounts it in the Pod for the users.
 When a claim is already bound to a PV, the bind remains unchanged as long as the user wants it.
 So user A’s bound PV can not be taken over by user B, if it is still in use by user A.